What is a Traffic Technician?

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-In the United States, there were 6,600 jobs for Traffic Technician in 2016.
+There were about 6,600 jobs for Traffic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Traffic Technician by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Traffic Technician per year.